ARTICLE XII, SECTION 7

 Chairman’s Statements in Respect of Use of Fund Resources and the Policy Support Instrument

 12. After the Executive Board (i) adopts a decision regarding a member’s use of Fund resources (including a decision completing a review under a Fund arrangement), or (ii) adopts a decision approving a PSI, or conducts a review under a PSI, or (iii) completes a discussion on a member’s participation in the HIPC Initiative, or, (iv) completes a discussion on a member’s I-PRSP, PRSP, PRSP preparation status report, or APR in the context of the use of Fund resources or a PSI, a Chairman’s statement on the discussion, emphasizing the key points made by Executive Directors, will be released to the public.
 Where relevant, the Chairman’s statement will contain a summary of HIPC Initiative decisions pertaining to the member and the Executive Board’s views on the member’s I-PRSP, PRSP, PRSP preparation status report, or APR in the context of use of Fund resources or a PSI.
 Waivers for nonobservance, or of applicability, of performance criteria, and any other matter as may be decided by the Executive Board from time-to-time (Document 12), and waivers for nonobservance of assessment criteria, and any other matter as may be decided by the Executive Board from time-to-time (Document 24), will be mentioned in the factual statement section of the press release containing the Chairman’s statement or in a factual statement issued in lieu of a Chairman’s statement as provided for in paragraph 14(b).
-Before a Chairman’s statement is released, it will, if any Executive Director so requests, be read by the Chairman to the Executive Board and Executive Directors will have an opportunity to comment at that time.
+Before a Chairman’s statement is released, it will be read by the Chairman to the Executive Board and Executive Directors will have an opportunity to comment at that time.
 The Executive Director elected, appointed, or designated by the member concerned will have the opportunity to review the Chairman’s statement, to propose minor revisions, if any, and to consent to its publication immediately after the Executive Board meeting.

 Notwithstanding the above, no press release or Chairman’s statement published under this paragraph shall contain any reference to a discussion or decision pertaining to a member’s overdue financial obligations to the Fund, where a press release following an Executive Board decision to limit the member’s use of Fund resources because of the overdue financial obligations has not yet been issued.
 In the case of an Executive Board meeting pertaining solely to such a discussion or decision, no Chairman’s statement will be published.